WRIGHT CHEMICAL CORPORATION

 - EPA is currently undertaking additional studies and site investigations to understand the type, source and extent of contamination.
 EPA plans to work with the site’s PRPs to conduct the remedial investigation/feasibility study for the site and to perform cleanup activities.
 EPA began the first phase of data collection during the Fall of 2015.
 Phase 1 sampling under the RI/FS AOC was completed in 2016.

-- The Community Involvement Plan is currently being updated (2018).
+- The Community Involvement Plan was updated in April 2018.

 - EPA is expecting the Proposed Plan and ROD to be completed FY2019.